stevereiner/alfresco-genai-semantic/README.md

   spacy code added, setup a virtual env with a recent version of python (I am using 3.12.3) along with the packages in genai-stack/requirements.txt plus langchain (0.2.2 or 0.2.3) since document.Dockerfile lists FROM langchain/langchain.
 Use pip, don't use conda.

+## Testing
+* Note: when alfresco-genai-semantic is up and running correctly 11/13 images or sub conainers will continue.
+These can be seent in docker desktop, or with docker compose ps at the command line
+* In the alfresco-genai-semantic/test folder, upload space-station.txt to your folder in alfresco and apply the genai:entitylinks-dbpedia aspect
+* In the alfresco-genai-semantic/test folder, upload space-station.txt again to your folder in alfresco and apply the genai:entitylinks-wikidata aspect to duplicate file.
+(Sometimes their is an issue doing both on the same doc)
+* In the share client, the first doc with the dbpedia aspect. should havve property values matching test/dbpedia-expected.txt (with the multi-values of the properties on separate lines without commas between them)
+* In the share client, the second doc with the wikidata aspect, should poperty values matching test/wikidata-expected.txt
+* When the view details of the ACA content app is expanded on the first doc, it should look like test/dbpedia-expected-aca.jpg
+* When the view details of the ACA content app is expanded on the second doc, it should like test/wikidata-expected-aca.jpg